Contributing¶

 Running tests¶

-The test suite can be run either directly:
+The test suite can be run either directly in either the lib/, cli/ or

 The test suite is quite extensive and can take long to run.
 It is split into